Back to blog

 ComponentWhat it doesExample

-Role + tenureAnchors expertise level"Senior copywriter, 10+ years B2B SaaS"
+Role + tenureAnchors the expertise level and narrows the cluster"Senior copywriter, 12 years, B2B SaaS"

-BiographyAdds context-specific signals"Worked at Stripe, Notion, Linear; now consults for early-stage"
+BiographyAdds context-specific signals the role alone can't"Worked at Stripe, Notion, Linear; now consults for early-stage founders"

-Voice attributes5-7 specific style notes"Confident, specific, slightly playful, no buzzwords, never starts with 'In today's...'"
+Voice attributes5–7 specific style notes that define how it sounds"Confident, specific, slightly playful, no buzzwords, never opens with 'In today's…'"

-What persona refusesExplicit limits"Won't write copy for crypto, gambling, or unfounded health claims"
+What the persona refusesExplicit boundaries that prevent dutiful over-compliance"Won't write copy for crypto, gambling, or unfounded health claims"

 Expert advisor